 Mr Winser was appointed as a Director of the Company on 23 August 2013.
 Mr Winser formerly occupied the position of Managing Director of the Company until his retirement on 25 May 2012.
 Mr Winser is also an alternate director of several companies with the Scott Group of Companies.

-The date of appointment of each Director of the Company is set out on page 12 and 13 of the Company's 2017 annual report.
+The date of appointment of each Director of the Company is set out on pages 10-11 of the Company's 2018 annual report.

 The Board structure is consistent with ASX Principle 2, with the exception of: